About Riboflavin Transporter Deficiency

 The carrier frequency of known RTD pathogenic mutations suggests ~1 in 1 million individuals are born with RTD, based on the autosomal recessive pattern of inheritance.
 An estimated 1 in 500 individuals are a carriers of a RTD pathogenic mutations.
 Based on the number of individuals screened for pathogenic variants in SLC52A2 and SLC52A3, Holden (2015) estimated 70 new diagnoses of RTD worldwide per year.
 Based on patients identified to date, RTD Type 2 appears to be the most common form of RTD.

 There are currently far fewer individuals diagnosed with RTD than the predicted frequency rate would suggest.
 Between 2010 and 2019 there have only been 214 individual with genetically confirmed RTD reported in the literature or to the Cure RTD Registry.
 Such differences between the expected and reported numbers of cases suggest that a large number of individuals with RTD are being mismanaged and not receiving potentially life-saving treatment due to a failure to correctly diagnose the condition.

-The ratio of females to males in the Cure RTD Registry and published literature with RTD Type 2 and Type 3 is 55% (n=82) and 67% (n=53) respectively.
+The ratio of females to males in the Cure RTD Registry and published literature with RTD Type 2 and Type 3 is 59% (n=90) and 55% (n=124) respectively.
 Although it has been theorized by some authors that there is a more severe and lethal presentation in males, the current evidence based on progression and survival rate in known RTD cases does not yet support those speculations.